WrestleMania 37: Impact of the COVID-19 pandemic

-As a result of the COVID-19 pandemic, WWE suspended its touring arena shows in mid-March 2020, and moved its weekly broadcasts for the Raw and SmackDown brands, as well as pay-per-views, to their WWE Performance Center training facility in Orlando, Florida, with no outside spectators and only essential staff present.
-This included WrestleMania 36, which was the first pay-per-view to be affected by the pandemic.
-NXT continued to broadcast from Full Sail University in Winter Park, Florida, but with similar limitations.
+As a result of the COVID-19 pandemic, WWE suspended its touring arena shows in mid-March 2020, and moved its weekly broadcasts for the Raw and SmackDown brands, as well as their PPV and livestreaming events, to the WWE Performance Center training facility in Orlando, Florida, with no outside spectators and only essential staff present.
+This included WrestleMania 36, which was the first major professional wrestling event to be affected by the pandemic.
+NXT continued to broadcast from its home venue at the time, Full Sail University in Winter Park, Florida, but with similar limitations.
 In late August, WWE moved its programming for Raw and SmackDown to Orlando's Amway Center in a bio-secure bubble called the WWE ThunderDome to display a virtual audience on LED displays around the ring, but still without outside spectators.
-In October, NXT moved to the Performance Center in a similar setup dubbed the Capitol Wrestling Center (which included a small live audience), while in December, the ThunderDome relocated to Tropicana Field in St. Petersburg, Florida.
+In October, NXT moved to the Performance Center in a similar setup called the Capitol Wrestling Center, but included a small live audience, while in December, the ThunderDome relocated to Tropicana Field in St. Petersburg, Florida.

 In October 2020, it was reported by the Wrestling Observer Newsletter that WWE was relocating WrestleMania 37 to Raymond James Stadium in Tampa, Florida, as the state of the pandemic in California made it unlikely that the event could be held with in-person spectators on the originally scheduled date.
 By contrast, Florida officially removed capacity limits for sporting events in late August, but local sports organizations continued to voluntarily limit their capacity in accordance with CDC guidance.
 Rival promotion All Elite Wrestling (AEW) held tapings with spectators at Jacksonville's Daily's Place since late August 2020 at 15% of the venue's capacity.
 The Tampa Bay Buccaneers of the National Football League (NFL) began admitting fans to their games at Raymond James Stadium in October, with a maximum capacity of 25%, while Super Bowl LV was hosted by the stadium on February 7, 2021, with an official attendance of 24,835 spectators.